 - 3 Tablespoons (56g) Nutella

 Preheat oven to 350F.
 Spray loaf pan with nonstick spray.
 Set aside.

-- In a medium bowl, stir together flour, baking soda, baking powder and salt.
+In a medium bowl, whisk together flour, baking soda, baking powder and salt.
 Set aside.
 In a large bowl, whisk together bananas, peanut butter, oil, egg and sugars.

-- Pour dry ingredients into wet ingredients and stir until just combined.
+Pour dry ingredients into wet ingredients and stir until just combined.
 Batter will be very thick.
-DO NOT OVERMIX.
-Fold in Reese’s Mini cups and chocolate chips.
+Do not overmix.
+Fold in Reese’s cups and chocolate chips.
 Spread batter into prepared pan.
 Drop 3 tablespoons of Nutella on top of bread in a row.
 Swirl with a knife.

 Bake for about 50 minutes or until toothpick inserted into center comes out clean.
 Baking times may vary.
 Let cool in loaf pan for 10 minutes, then loosen the edges of the pan with a knife and remove from loaf pan, transferring bread to a cooling rack.
 I let my bread cool for about 2 hours before cutting into it.